-Brooke Fourthman has so far spent FOUR summers volunteering at Leo’s Pet Care to earn valuable experience as a pre-requisite to veterinary school: 2013, 2014, 2015 and 2016.
+Brooke Fourthman spent four straight summers volunteering at Leo’s Pet Care on her journey to becoming a veterinary surgeon: in 2013, 2014, 2015 and 2016.

 Brooke writes about her first summer with Leo’s when she was only 19 years old, Summer 2013